ngbgithub/The-One-True-Makefile/README.md

     ./Linux-stage/bin/hello

-Note that the hello program successfully finds the `libfoo.so` shared library, thanks to Libtool.
+Note that the `hello` program successfully finds the `libfoo.so` shared library, thanks to Libtool.

+You can build the unit tests by running `make tests`, and you can run them by running `make runtests`.
+The installation process will not install unit tests into the install prefix with all the other build targets; unit tests are in their "own little world."

-You could also do a `make install` and a `make uninstall` if you're feeling saucy.
+You could also do a `make install` and a `make uninstall`, if you're feeling saucy.
+If experimenting with /usr/local gives you the creeps, you could run `configure` with a `--prefix=$HOME/tmp/local` flag to install everything into a temp directory.

+The point of this template is to start you off with a lot of boilerplate written.
+That doesn't mean that you won't have to maintain your build process; this will just start you off with some nice features like `make uninstall`, so that you don't have to write another `uninstall` rule every time you start a new project.
 In order to adapt this template for your own project, you will probably want to do the following:

 * Replace this `README.md` file with one that is appropriate for your project.
 You should probably also replace (or delete) the